Frontman Matt Mucerino on Songwriting, Influences, and I Used To Be

-We confess we hadn’t heard Matt Mucerino’s Southern Californian alt rock project Crossing I's Dotting T’s till he saw our recent interview with Bay Area grunge outfit Present and got in touch.
-We love discovering new bands.
-We were quick to check them out.
+We confess we hadn’t heard Matt Mucerino’s Southern Californian alt rock project Crossing I's Dotting T’s, until he saw our recent interview with Bay Area grunge outfit Present and got in touch.
+We love discovering new bands, so we were quick to check them out.
 We liked what we heard.

-The Crossing I's Dotting T’s sound is an exhilarating blend of alt rock, emo, punk and grunge, overlaid with Mucerino’s distinctive, soaring vocals.
-Lyrically, the tracks are introspective and heartfelt, exploring themes of isolation, anxiety, death and mortality.
-It all makes for a unique and genre-defying auditory experience.
+The Crossing I's Dotting T’s sound is an exhilarating blend of alt rock, emo, punk, and grunge, layered with Mucerino’s distinctive, soaring vocals.
+Lyrically, the tracks are introspective and heartfelt, exploring themes of isolation, anxiety, death, and mortality.
+The result is a unique, genre-defying auditory experience.

-A trip to Orange County, California, still being beyond our modest travel budget, we set up a call with songwriter, guitarist and lead vocalist Matt Mucerino to learn more.
+With a trip to Orange County, California still beyond our modest travel budget, we set up a call with songwriter, guitarist, and lead vocalist Matt Mucerino to learn more.

-Join us as we explore his musical origins, creative process and influences.
-Discover what's next for Crossing I's Dotting T’s in our exclusive interview.
+Join us as we explore his musical origins, creative process, and influences — and discover what’s next for Crossing I's Dotting T’s in our exclusive interview.

 ♣︎ ♣︎ ♣︎